pennmush/pennmush/README-cmake.txt

 Raevnos is currently in the middle of converting the Penn build system from autoconf and hand written makefiles to using cmake to generate project files for arbitrary environments.

 Currently, only the "Unix Makefiles" generator is being tested.

 Instructions for use (Subject to change):

 1. Configure the system and create build files:
-   % cmake src
+   % cmake -DCMAKE_BUILD_TYPE=Debug src

   Options that can be passed to cmake via -D NAME=1 include: